Unboxed-Software/solana-course/content/movie-review-pt1.md

 }
 ```

 This function starts by using the `split_first` function on the `input` parameter to return a tuple where the first element, `variant`, is the first byte from the byte array and the second element, `rest`, is the rest of the byte array.
-It then uses the `try_from_slice` method on `NoteInstructionPayload` to deserialize the rest of the byte array into an instane of `NoteInstructionPayload`.
+It then uses the `try_from_slice` method on `NoteInstructionPayload` to deserialize the rest of the byte array into an instance of `NoteInstructionPayload`.
 Finally, it uses a `match` statement on `variant` to create and return the appropriate enum instance.

 Note that there is Rust syntax in this function that we haven't explained yet.
 The `ok_or` and `unwrap` functions are used for error handling and will be discussed in detail in another lesson.